w3c/wai-curricula/content/designer/colors-and-styles.md

 * explain how people with disabilities rely on colors and styles to identify and distinguish different user interface components
 * create designs that allow for  adequate contrast ratios between foreground user interface components (such as text, images of text, and controls) and their corresponding background
-* create designs that allow for clear and distinguishable focus indicators, for example using surrounding lines, background color, and highlighting
+* create designs that allow for clear and distinguishable focus indicators, for example using borders, background color, and highlighting
 * create designs that allow to avoid seizures and other physical reactions
 * ensure that different page regions and user interface components are conveyed using distinguishable styles
-* ensure additional mechanisms are available apart from color alone to convey information, such as text cues and icons
+* ensure additional mechanisms are available apart from color alone to convey information, such as text cues, patterns, and icons

 ## Competencies